 Differentiating Collaboration and Unified Comms

 After dissecting the Gartner MQ, it becomes apparent that Unified Comms’s on-premises routes remain.
 Whilst Gartner recognizes the demand and functional requirements of collaboration in Unified Comms, the reality is that most modern messaging-first collaboration vendors were genuinely born in the cloud.
 As native SaaS providers, you could argue that Slack, Google, and Facebook are steps ahead, in terms of their collaboration and messaging offerings.

 Final takeaways for enterprise messaging

 Whether or not we will eventually see a Gartner MQ for “collaboration software” is uncertain.
 The upcoming Gartner Magic Quadrant for Unified Comms as a Service will prove a useful indicator as to how seriously Gartner is looking at messaging platforms as the new way to communicate in businesses.
 Gartner references digital dexterity and focuses on integration into collaboration apps.
 But, with more and more enterprises building their communication strategies around messaging and team chat, rather than the telephone, Gartner’s focus could shift at some point.

-In the mean time, many IT & UC buyers that we speak to want to support more than one vendor in their collaboration offering.
+In the meantime, many IT & UC buyers that we speak to want to support more than one vendor in their collaboration offering.
 They want to use Slack for its exceptional and highly rated UX, combined with recognized UC market leaders like Cisco Webex Teams or Microsoft Teams.
-In these environments, messaging interoperability is needed to support true unified communication.
-If you’re interested in see how Mio makes this possible, check out our demo videos for Slack + Webex Teams and Slack + Microsoft Teams, or check out this demo video of cross platform messaging.
+In these environments, messaging interoperability is needed to support truly unified communication.
+If you’re interested in seeing how Mio makes this possible, check out our demo videos for Slack + Webex Teams and Slack + Microsoft Teams, or check out this demo video of cross-platform messaging.